openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 You can configure the Model Optimizer either for all supported frameworks at once or for one framework at a time.
 Choose the option that best suits your needs.
 If you see error messages, make sure you installed all dependencies.

-> **IMPORTANT**: The Internet access is required to execute the following steps successfully.
-If you have access to the Internet through the proxy server only, please make sure that it is configured in your environment.
+> **IMPORTANT**: Internet access is required to execute the following steps successfully.
+If you have access to the Internet through a proxy server, please make sure that it is configured in your environment.

 > **NOTE**:
 > In the steps below: